picmi/help/docs/business/article/inviting-for-jobs.md

 <prompt>

-Before you send out an invitation ensure that the job and application workflow is all correct
+Before you send out an invitation ensure that the job and application workflow is all correct and that there are enough [vacancies](../about-picmi/applications.md#restrictions-on-actions)

 </prompt>